tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 rm session.ctx
 ```

-* ***Create the USER-pin-reference-object - The auth of the USER object can be
+* ***Create the USER-PIN-reference-object - The auth of the USER object can be
 changed by either SO or USER.
 Its a keyedhash that seals wrapping secret.
 The
 wrapping secret is used as a software wrapping key or the auth to a wrapping
 object that then encrypts the auth of the existing TPM objects to be assumed
-into the pkcs11 token.
+into the PKCS11 token.
 NOTE: NEVER UNSEAL THE WRAPPING SECRET TO STDOUT.***
 ```
 dd if=/dev/urandom bs=1 count=32 status=none | \
 tpm2_create -C 0x81010001 -u user_pin_ref_obj.pub -r user_pin_ref_obj.priv \